-This is one of the core app screens where parents record their baby's meals.
-We've worked hard on this one in particular to implement all features and keep it intuitively simple.
+This is one of the core app screens where parents can record their baby's meals.
+We worked hard to implement all features and keep it intuitively simple.

-The app records all feeding details locally and then synchronizes with backend if defined conditions are met (e.g. a certain connection type).
+The app records all feeding details locally and then synchronizes with the back end if defined conditions are met (e.g. suitable connection).

-The app analyses the data recorded which is used for building graphs, feeding suggestions, and more (e.g allergens analysis, favorite products selection).
-These actions could be performed even offline.
+The app analyzes the data recorded, which is used for building graphs, feeding suggestions, and more (e.g. allergen analysis, favorite product selection).
+These actions can be performed even offline.

-As a part of MVP we've implemented and tested multiple in-app purchase options (non-consumable purchases, subscriptions).
+As a part of MVP, we've implemented and tested multiple in-app purchase options (e.g. non-consumable purchases, subscriptions).

-With a help of A/B testing, we identified when exactly the paywall screen should pop up in order to get as many paid users as possible.
+With the help of A/B testing, we identified when exactly the paywall screen should pop up in order to generate as many paying users as possible.

-As per client's requirements, our team has implemented a smart system of local and remote push notifications: feeding reminders, special in-app purchases sales, personal recommendations based on the feeding records submitted, and many others.
+As per the client's requirements, our team implemented a smart system of local and remote push notifications: feeding reminders, special in-app purchases sales, personal recommendations based on feeding records, and many more.

-Parents may create baby profiles with photos in order to get personalized recommendations based on the certain parameters (baby gender, age, allergens).
+Parents can create baby profiles with photos to get personalized recommendations based on certain parameters (e.g. gender, age, allergens).

-Editors (pediatricians) may add recipes per different categories via the admin panel.
-Both recipes and categories may be free or premium - available for purchase.
+Pediatrician editors can add recipes within different categories via the admin panel.
+Both recipes and categories can be free or premium - available for purchase.

-Our team has integrated Firebase Analytics in order to get a clear picture on user engagement, run A/B campaigns and provide data from BigQuery to a custom BI dashboard.
+We integrated Firebase Analytics to gain valuable insight on user engagement, run A/B campaigns, and provide data from BigQuery to a custom BI dashboard.